denny/ShinyCMS-ruby/README.md

 or via your Config Vars on Heroku) then they will be enabled, otherwise either those features will be disabled or a fallback will take their place.

-#### AWS S3 for file storage
+#### AWS S3 - file storage

 User uploaded files can be stored on AWS S3 instead of locally.
 To enable this feature you will need to have an an AWS account, create an S3 bucket, and add the relevant keys to the ENV/config.

-#### reCAPTCHA for bot protection
+#### reCAPTCHA - bot protection

-User registration (and in future, posting comments) can be protected from bots using Google's reCAPTCHA service.
+User registration and posting comments can be protected from bots using Google's reCAPTCHA service.
 To enable this feature you will need to obtain keys and add them to your ENV/config.
-You will get the best results with a pair of V3 keys and a pair of V2 keys (this allows you to set a minimum score for each protected feature in your Site Setings area).
+You will get the best results with a pair of V3 keys and a pair of V2 keys (this allows you to set a minimum score for each protected feature in your Site Settings area).
 At first reCAPTCHA tries an 'invisible' (non-interactive) check (V3 with score if configured, V2 otherwise), falling back to a V2 checkbox if that fails.

-#### Have I Been Pwned for password leak checking
+#### Have I Been Pwned - password leak checking

 The user registration and login features use Devise::PwnedPassword to check user's passwords against https://haveibeenpwned.com/Passwords and warn the